AdobeDocs/id-service.en/help/reference/chrome-samesite-labelling.md

 **Ensure third-party endpoints are using HTTPS**

 All customers should confirm that their JavaScript configuration is using HTTPS for their calls to Adobe services.
-Adobe Target, Adobe Audience Manager, and the Experience Cloud Identity Service (ECID) are redirecting third-party HTTP calls to their HTTPS endpoint, which can increase latency.
+Target, Audience Manager, and the Experience Cloud Identity Service (ECID) are redirecting third-party HTTP calls to their HTTPS endpoint, which can increase latency.
 This means you are not required to change your configuration.
 Analytics customers should update their implementations to exclusively use HTTPS, as redirects specific to Analytics can cause data loss.

 **Correctly labeled cookies should collect data as intended**

-The browser should not take any action to block cookies as long as they are correctly labeled.
+As long as cookies are correctly labelled, browsers will not take any action to block them.
 Consumers will have the option to block certain types of cookies, but currently, this appears to be an opt-in setting only.

 **Existing third-party cookies without the updated labels will be ignored**

-Third-party cookies that are created before Chrome 80 starts enforcing the SameSite=`none` and secure flags settings will be ignored by Chrome 80 if these flags are not present.
+Third-party cookies that were created before Chrome 80 started enforcing the SameSite=`none` and secure flags settings will be ignored by Chrome 80 if these flags are not present.

 Since many of the existing Adobe third-party cookies do not have these flags, these cookies will need to be updated by Adobe’s Edge servers before users upgrade to Chrome 80 or those cookies will be lost.
 The Edge servers update happens automatically as users visit any website where the cookie is used.